The Divine Nature

 Some assume that since He referred to the Father as "My God", then He was not God.
 However, in Hebrews 1: 8 God calls His Son "God".

 Existing in a Trinity, God is able to do impossible things.

 While He took on all the limitations of humanity in the form of Jesus Christ, He was able to carry on the duties of the deity.

 He was still omnipotent, omnipresent and omniscient through the Father and the Holy Spirit.

-If you argue that Jesus was not God because He showed all those human qualities, then I say that He demonstrated that with God all things are possible!
+If you argue that Jesus was not God because He showed all those human qualities, then I say that He demonstrated that with God all things are truly possible (Mark 10: 27)!

 Even dying and becoming human!